 Stoddart, Mark C.J., and Elahe Nezhadhossein (2016).
 "Is Nature-Oriented Tourism a Pro-Environmental Practice?: Examining Tourism–Environmentalism Alignments Through Discourse Networks and Intersectoral Relationships."
 Sociological Quarterly 57(3): 544-568.
-Available online here.
+Available open access here.

 Stoddart, Mark C.J., and Jillian Smith (2016).
 “The Endangered Arctic, the Arctic as Resource Frontier: News Media Narratives of Climate Change and the North.”
 Canadian Review of Sociology 53(3):316-336